Tobias-Jonas-SLF/Lidar2Hemi/README.md

 % SETUP REQUIRED TO RUN THIS SCRIPT

   Matlab base version 7.0 or higher.
 As far as we are aware of no additional toolbox is needed.
-Add parent folder Lidar2HP to the Matlab path, or run script from the very folder.
+Add parent folder Lidar2Hemi to the Matlab path, or run script from the very folder.

+% GETTING STARTED

+  1) copy entire folder/file system to a local directory 'Lidar2Hemi'
+  2) open Lidar2Hemi.m in your Matlab editor, specify the full path of your local directory as the base folder in line 98, then save Lidar2Hemi.m
+  3) set Matlab path to include the base folder and all subfolders
+  4) unzip demo las files within folder DSM_Data, adding the two files 'dsm_laret_low.las' and 'ndsm_laret_low.las'
+  5) run Lidar2Hemi from the command line

 % IMPLEMENTATION

   by Tobias Jonas with input from David Moeser*, Clare Webster*,
   Gulia Mazzotti*, Johanna Malle*, and Felix Morsdorf**

-  *WSL Institute for Snow and Avalanche Research SLF
+  *  WSL Institute for Snow and Avalanche Research SLF Davos, Switzerland
-     Davos, Switzerland

-  **University of Zurich, Department of Geography
+  ** University of Zurich, Department of Geography
      Zurich, Switzerland

 % VERSION / LAST CHANGES